lyesbouchoucha/svm-evolution/README.md

 and moves on.
 Why `1`?
 Why a threshold at all, rather than simply asking that the points be on the correct side?
 The second question was about what happens after training.
-The video explained how the model is fitted, but not what a prediction actually computes — and for a kernel SVM, where no explicit `w` exists, that turns out to be the more interesting half of the story.
+The video explained how the model is fitted, but not what a prediction actually computes.

-Looking for answers took me backwards rather than forwards.
-I ended up reading about the perceptron, working through the linear algebra behind it and drawing what each iteration does to the vector `w` geometrically.
-That raised a third
-question: if the perceptron already finds a separating hyperplane, why invent the SVM at all?
+Looking for answers I ended up reading about the perceptron, working through the linear algebra behind it and drawing what each iteration does to the vector `w` geometrically.
+That raised a third question: if the perceptron already finds a separating hyperplane, why invent the SVM at all?

-Answering that one required the whole sequence — hard margin, then soft margin, then the kernel trick — and each step turned out to be motivated by a concrete failure of the one before it.
+Answering that one required the whole sequence — hard margin, then soft margin, then the kernel trick and each step turned out to be motivated by a concrete failure of the one before it.
 This repository is that sequence, implemented and illustrated, with the failures shown.